mtandre/chrome-newtab-bookmarks/README.md

 a chrome extension that lists your bookmarks in the newtab

 #### someday...
-- track clicks and re-order with most popular first
+- track clicks and re-order with most popular first?
 - keyboard shortcut to filter bookmarks
 - unique (fav)icons?
+- filter out bookmarklets (javascript:)